origamimagiro/flat-folder/README.md

         - `[f1, f2]`, `[g1, g2]`
         - Out of the $2^2 = 4$ possible assignments of these variables, only
           2 of them are valid (avoid intersection).
-        - There are at most $O(n^2)$ taco-taco constraints.
+        - There are at most $O(n^2)$ tortilla-tortilla constraints.

     - **Transitivity:** A transitivity constraint occurs when three faces `[f1, f2, f3]` all mutually overlap the same cell of in the overlap graph.
-      There are are three variables associated with such a constraint:
+      There are three variables associated with such a constraint:

         - `[f1, f2]`, `[f1, f3]`, `[f2, f3]`
         - Out of the $2^3 = 8$ possible assignments of these variables, only
           6 of them are valid (avoid intersection).
-        - There are at most $O(n^3)$ taco-taco constraints.
+        - There are at most $O(n^3)$ transitivity constraints.

    The variables and constraints form a bipartite constraint graph with one vertex for each variable and constraint, with an edge between a variable